briglx/popular_age_problem/README.md

 # Popular Age Problem

-There is a riddle that goes:
+There is a neat riddle that goes:

 > Two old friends, Jack and Bill, meet after a long time.
 >